As I started writing my Beowulf retelling back in October, I had a question about one of my antagonists.

 First off, I want to assure you that I do more than just sit around and watch Thor movies all day.

 That’s…vague.
-And then in the beginning of the movie we see them defeated by the Asgardian army.
+Then in the beginning of the movie we see them defeated by the Asgardian army.
 Oh, I guess they’re not that powerful either.

-Also, only by the Aether and the magical power of the Convergence can the Dark Elves do anything.
+Also, only with the Aether and the magical power of the Convergence can the Dark Elves do anything.
 Without those things they are back to hibernating in their floating ships.

 Most importantly, the head guy Malekith has NO PERSONALITY AT ALL.
-He doesn’t seem to really enjoy anything, hate anything, or want anything in particular, accept darkness.
+He doesn’t seem to really enjoy anything, hate anything, or want anything in particular, except darkness.
 But like – what kind of darkness???
-Do the Dark Elves just sun burn really easily??
-Did someone destroy their native world and they want to make a new one???
+Do the Dark Elves just sunburn really easily??
+Did someone destroy their native world, and they want to make a new one???
 WHY???